nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 This mechanism:
-- reduces exposure during high-volatility regimes,
+- reduces exposure during high-volatility regimes
-- increases exposure when markets are stable,
+- increases exposure when markets are stable
-- aims to maintain a consistent risk profile over time.
+- aims to maintain a consistent risk profile over time

 3.4 Rebalancing and Transaction Costs